stack-of-tasks/pinocchio/README.md

 ## Examples

-We provide some basic examples of using **Pinocchio** in Python in the [examples](https://github.com/stack-of-tasks/pinocchio/tree/master/examples) directory.
+In the [examples](https://github.com/stack-of-tasks/pinocchio/tree/master/examples) directory, we provide some basic examples of using Pinocchio in Python.
 Additional examples introducing **Pinocchio** are also available in the [documentation](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/md_doc_d-practical-exercises_intro.html).

 ## Tutorials